 Won-Sang Ra (Ph.D., Electronic and Electrical Engineering, Yonsei University)

-• Handong Global University’s Department of Psychology is part of General Graduate School.
-Psychology is a basic knowledge of Social Science, but also basic knowledge in a broader academic field.
-Moreover, Psychology sets the target of research on the heart and behavior of mankind, so the topic is very diverse and broad, consisting of various fields of major.
-To be basic, Introductory Psychology discusses the general process of psychology, which consists of cognitive psychology, perceptual psychology, learning psychology, language psychology, biopsychology, neuropsychology, developmental psychology, emotional psychology, personality psychology, social psychology, and metering psychology.
-In terms of Advanced Psychology, it applies the pieces of knowledge of basic psychology in a real-world scenario to understand and utilize the study, in which consists of Clinical Psychology, Counseling Psychology, Addiction Psychology, Organizational Psychology, Industrial Psychology, Consumer Psychology, Advertising Psychology, Health Psychology, School Psychology, Criminal Psychology, Legal Psychology, and others.
+• Handong Global University’s Department of Psychology is part of the General Graduate School.
+Psychology forms a basic knowledge of Social Science, but also basic knowledge in a broader academic field.
+Moreover, Psychology sets the target of research on the heart and behavior of mankind, so the topic is very diverse and broad, consisting of various major fields .
+Introductory Psychology discusses the general process of psychology, which consists of cognitive psychology, perceptual psychology, learning psychology, language psychology, biopsychology, neuropsychology, developmental psychology, emotional psychology, personality psychology, social psychology, and metering psychology.
+Advanced Psychology, applies the knowledge of basic psychology in real-world scenarios to understand and utilize the study, consisting of Clinical Psychology, Counseling Psychology, Addiction Psychology, Organizational Psychology, Industrial Psychology, Consumer Psychology, Advertising Psychology, Health Psychology, School Psychology, Criminal Psychology, and Legal Psychology.

-• Currently, at the Handong Global University’s Graduate School of Psychology, one can major in basic fields of psychology such as learning psychology, developmental psychology, emotional psychology, personality psychology, and applied psychology such as clinical psychology, addiction psychology, counseling psychology, industrial and organizational psychology, social psychology and others, with high-quality education provided through the professors specializing in each field of study.
+• Currently, at the Handong Global University’s Graduate School of Psychology, one can major in basic fields of psychology such as learning psychology, developmental psychology, emotional psychology, personality psychology, and applied psychology such as clinical psychology, addiction psychology, counseling psychology, industrial and organizational psychology, and social psychology, with high-quality education provided through the professors specializing in each field of study.

 • The Handong Global University’s Graduate School of Psychology sets the Objective of Education as per below: